-5G is the biggest breakthrough in telecommunications and its impact won’t be limited to only telecommunications but span across verticals including utilities and public safety.
+5G is the biggest breakthrough in telecommunications whose impact would extend across verticals including utilities and public safety.
 5G will also be a crucial pillar of the 4th Industrial Revolution and power technologies ranging from autonomous driving to IoT.

-Due to the extensive technological sophistication of 5G, selecting a site for 5G cells requires certain is more complex than selecting a site for 3G or 4G.
+Due to the extensive technological sophistication of 5G, selecting a site for 5G cells is more complex than selecting a site for 3G or 4G.

-Instead of concentrating a large number of cells at a single location, 5G cells are spread at different locations so that in case of a network breakdown issues, users can continue to get efficient services.
+Instead of concentrating a large number of cells at a single location, 5G cells are spread at different locations so that even in case of network breakdown, users can continue to get efficient services.
 Since the 5G network cells would be evenly distributed in a large area, it’s important to select a location

 Location intelligence comes into the picture here as it will help telecom operators to select the best possible location based on the following criteria: